TeachBooks/MD-GUI/book/intro.md

-# Welcome to your Jupyter Book
+# Freek is een held.

 This is a small sample book to give you a feel for how book content is structured.